rcls/scg/README.txt

 Easy Usage:

 Don't compile with -fomit-frame-pointer.
-Link program with -rdynamic.
 Set LD_PRELOAD=libscg.so in the environment and run the program.
 If you want the output going to a file instead of stderr, set the environment variable SCG_OUTPUT to the file name.

 Hard Usage: